isathar/Blender_UE4_VectorFieldEditor/README.md

 Blender - FGA Vector Field Editor
 =======================================

-Allows creation and manipulation of vector fields using Blender particle simulations and vector math operations, as well as import/export of the FGA file format used in Unreal Engine 4.
+Allows creation and manipulation of vector fields using Blender particle simulations and vector math operations, as well as importing/exporting FGA files used by Unreal Engine 4.

 Requires Blender 2.8.

 The menu is in an inconvenient place at the moment since this is just a quick update to get it working on Blender 2.8.
-You'll need to resize the toolbar to see all the opions.
+You'll need to resize the toolbar to see all the options.

 -------------------------------------------------------------------------------------------------------